-Asperger’s Children and Carers Together (ACCT) is a parent-led support group for children and families affected by Asperger’s syndrome and High Functioning Autism.
+Asperger’s Children and Carers Together (ACCT) is a parent-led support group for children and families affected by Asperger’s syndrome and other forms of Autistic Spectrum Disorder.
 We run activity groups for children and teenagers with Asperger’s and Autism, as well as family days out and other trips.
 Siblings are welcome too.
 We also host weekly drop-in sessions at Acctivate and monthly meetings for parents and carers.

 Members are invited to all ACCT activities, receive a quarterly newsletter and have use of our library.
 Membership is free as is attending the clubs.

 - Monthly Parent Meetings